Azure-Samples/cassandra-mi-client-configurator/README.md

 > --data-center-name: The data center name of your Azure Managed Instance cluster.
 > ```

-* The Python script will produce a tar archive named `install_certs.tar.gz`.
+* The Python script produces a tar archive named `install_certs.tar.gz`.
         * Unpack this folder into `/etc/cassandra/` on each node.

     ```bash